lightbend-labs/akkaserverless-ux-survey/README.md

 # Akka Serverless Beta Exercises

 Thank you for participating in the Akka Serverless Closed Beta!
 We want Akka Serverless to be easy to learn and use.
-We realize your time is valuable so to get the most out of Akka Serverless we’ve created some “_Getting Started Exercises._”
+We realize that your time is valuable.
+To help you get the most out of working with Akka Serverless, we’ve created some “_Getting Started Exercises._”

 NOTE: If you’re participating in our User Experience study, please jump to [User Experience Participant Exercises](#user-experience-participant-exercises)